jamesgrose/james-grose/content/work/fliteboard.md

 ---
 title: "Fliteboard"
 date: "2019-06-01"
+client: "Fliteboard"
 image: "/images/work/fliteboard/hero.jpg"
 description: "A custom ecommerce solution across 13 regions"
-icons: ["vue", "laravel", "stripe", "aws"]
+icons: ["vue", "laravel", "aws"]
-role: "Team Lead, Solutions Architect, Backend Developer"
+role: "Tech Lead, Solutions Architect, Backend Developer"
+technology: "VueJS, NuxtJS, Laravel, Redis, MySQL, Mailgun, Stripe, PayPal, POLi, Terraform, Amazon Web Services"
 ---

+# My role

+My primary role on Fliteboard was as the Solutions Architect.
+After multiple client workshops it became clear that we had to develop a custom solution to deliver on the unique requirements that Fliteboard, and designing that system was my responsibility.

+I lead the project from a technical perspective, and developed the infrastructure, pipeline, and backend with multiple payment gateways and a fully unit tested API.
+The solution was then deployed in the form of a statically compiled frontend, and an autoscaling backend deployed to AWS.

+# The project

-[Fliteboard](https://fliteboard.com) had recently received a large round of funding led by Australia's biggest investors, and with millions in presales had no framework to build and deliver products at scale.
-The [B.B.E](https://bbe.io) team was engaged to develop and implement a launch strategy ensuring pre-sales fulfilment and market launch in 90 days.
+Early in 2019, [Fliteboard](https://fliteboard.com) received a large round of funding, and with millions in presales, there was not yet a framework to build and deliver products at scale.
+My team at [B.B.E](https://bbe.io) was engaged to develop an ecommerce solution that would fulfill on pre-sales, for a market launch in 90 days.

 From brief to market launch, the site was completely rebuilt and launched with global shipping and online sales in 13 regions.